Cheryl Blossom: Friends and family

 Cheryl has a twin brother, Jason, an arrogant rival of Archie.
-Jason is smitten with Polly Cooper, despite claiming that he only dates rich girls.
+Jason is smitten with Betty Cooper, despite claiming that he only dates rich girls.
 Cheryl has never complained about his choice of girls.
-She often shows full support towards her brother, although sometimes, she warns Polly about Jason's womanizing behavior.
+She often shows full support towards her brother, although sometimes, she warns Betty about Jason's womanizing behavior.

 At one point, in the story "Undercover Blossom", Cheryl decided that she would try to get into Riverdale High under false pretenses.
 She chose the alias "Shirley Merriwether"; at first nobody thought anything amiss, until she decided to cause trouble, (i.e., sending fake love letters; and stealing a couple of term papers) and then she'd frame Archie for it, almost turning his friends against him.
 She had almost succeeded in destroying their friendship forever, but was thwarted when Mr. Weatherbee discovered her fraudulent enrollment papers.
 At a dance, the following evening, Cheryl's parents, who had been informed of her deceit by Mr. Weatherbee, exposed the entire scam to Cheryl's embarrassment.
 Her punishment was that she would attend Riverdale High.
 Her parents thought that since she got in by less than honest means, she would stay there and finish out her school year there.